top of page

 • Deep research modes

-• coding copilots
+• Coding copilots

 • AI design tools

-• transcription tools
+• Transcription tools

-• workflow automation platforms
+• Workflow automation platforms

-A rapid iteration engine.
+• a rapid iteration engine.

-Because paying for AI tools without changing how you think or work is a bit like hiring talented people and never learning how to delegate properly.
+The real question becomes: what kind of leverage are you actually paying for?
+Paying for AI tools without changing how you think or work is a bit like hiring talented people and never learning how to delegate properly.
 The leverage only appears when workflows change.
-And in many ways, as execution becomes easier, judgment becomes more important.
-Because when more people can generate faster outputs, the differentiator shifts toward:

-• clarity,
+• Clarity

-• decision-making,
+• Decision-making

-• positioning,
+• Positioning

-• taste,
+• Taste

 Faster Prototypes Don’t Automatically Create Better Businesses